ZzeZzofas/FC-ABSS/journal.md

 ### Day 7 – June 29
 **Time Spent:** 5h

-Electrical wiring and enclosure design were today’s tasks.
-I mapped everything out digitally and simulated the connections.
-Power draw calculations based on spec sheets gave me confidence that the design could, in theory, run efficiently.

-Still, I laughed a little at how abstract this all is — running numbers on something that doesn’t physically exist in front of me.
+Today was all about **wiring and enclosures**.
+I laid out the wiring plan for all modules and digitally simulated the electrical connections.
+I tested if the circuits would stay within safe current ranges.

+Then I estimated total power draw by summing up each module’s consumption from spec sheets.
+The total was surprisingly low, meaning the system could theoretically run from a modest power source.

+Even though I wasn’t physically wiring anything, mapping the wires felt oddly satisfying.
+It’s like solving a maze where the goal is “don’t overload the system.”

 - ![circuit diagram for the feedback system of light intensity and temperature](images/image-1.png)